coffeewmilk/NaviSense/README.md

 1. floor level obstacle detection is powered by PIDNet, an image segmentation machine learning model.
 The model is then trained with additional 300+ images of sidewalks around Chulalongkorn University.
 2. upper floor level obstacle detection is powered by Open3d, an open source 3d python library.
 The point clouds from depth data is clustered and then borders were drawn for each clustered group.

-for further information read the report or the flowchart inside docs folder The code was written and test on Asus zephyrus g14 with Intel realsense d455. the breif specs are as followed
+for further information read the report or the flowchart inside docs folder.
+The code was written and test on Asus zephyrus g14 with Intel realsense d455. the breif specs are as followed
 - Ryzen 9 5900hs
 - RTX 3060